 - a.
 A final release executed on the standard form provided by the Contracting Officer.
-Submit two originals with final payment request.
+Submit two originals with final payment request. - b.

-- b.
 NC Tax certified statement and report for the prime and each subcontractor (FAR 52.229-7).
-Submit two copies.

-- c.
-As-built drawings.
+Submit two copies. - c.
+As-built drawings (if applicable). - d.

-- d.
 Warranties (if applicable).

 - e.
 O&M manuals (if applicable).

 - f.
 Final payrolls (FAR 52.222-6).

 - g.
 A release for an assignment of claims (if applicable).
-Submit three originals. - 1.5.2 Procedures for Submitting Payment Request - a.
+Submit three originals.

+1.5.2 Procedures for Submitting Payment Request

+- a.
 The Contractor may submit only one invoice for payment each month as the work progresses. - b.
-The invoice shall be delivered to the ROICC Office, Administrative Branch, between five calendar days before and five calendar days after the end of the month including Government Holidays.
+The invoice shall be delivered to the ROICC Office, Administrative Branch, between five calendar days before and five calendar days after the contract award date.
 Invoices received outside this schedule shall be returned to the Contractor unprocessed.
 The Contractor will have to wait until the following month to submit their next invoice. - c.
-Invoices shall be delivered during normal work hours from 8:00 AM up to 4:00 PM (EST), Monday through Friday, excluding holidays.
+Invoices shall be delivered during normal work hours from 7:30 AM up to 4:00 PM (EST), Monday through Friday, excluding holidays.